-Click here to read the full text of Pope Francis’ Message for World Communications Day 2014.
+Click here to read the full text of this year’s World Communications Day Message from Pope Francis.

 you blessed the first disciples